The plasma suppression effect can be ignored in realistic FRB models invoking bunched coherent radio emission: Plasma suppression effect in FRBs: a critique

-The second physical condition for plasma suppression is that the bunch is surrounded by a plasma.
-As discussed in Sections \ref{sec:curvature} and \ref{sec:ICS}, in both coherent bunch models to produce FRB emission, a significant $E_\parallel$ is needed to continuously supply energy to bunches in order to provide the necessary power for FRBs.
-One may define a critical $E_{c,\parallel}$, which is the one required to separate a $e^\pm$ plasma surrounding a bunch.
-This may be estimated by requiring
+The second physical condition for significant plasma suppression is that the bunch is surrounded by a plasma.
+As discussed in Sections \ref{sec:curvature} and \ref{sec:ICS}, in both coherent bunching models to produce FRB emission, a significant $E_\parallel$ is needed to continuously supply energy to the bunches in order to provide the necessary power for FRBs.
+Such an $E_\parallel$ tends to separate the pair plasma \citep{Yang20}.

-where wavelength $\lambda$ is taken as the longitudinal dimension of the plasma clump surrounding the bunch.
-We assume $N=N_{+}=N_{-}=N_{e,b} \xi \zeta^{-1}/2$, then the critical parallel electric field can be estimated as